Tech Products

 The best camera system on any phone right now, wrapped around a big, capable Android flagship that finally fixed its own worst habit.

-I've photographed the moon with visible surface detail on a phone, which is an absurd sentence to type.
+I photographed the moon with visible surface detail, which is an absurd sentence to type about a phone.

 Reader Reviews